AzizBgBoss/TerrariaDS/README.md

 - Add ores and more items to the game.
 - Add more biomes (desert, jungle, etc.).
 - Add crimson/corruption.
-- Support for maps with more height (limit is 64 for now).
+- Support for maps with more height (limit is 64 for now, that means chunking should happen in both X and Y axes).
 - Add breaking animation.
 - Organize my messy code and split it to many files, won't change anything but will make it easier to add features.
+- Add music

 ## Planed Features for the future:
 - Multiplayer support.